 Which wall mount are you going to try to purchase and install?

-Or maybe I didn’t mention in this TV mount guide a different TV mount that you have in mind?
+Or maybe I didn’t mention this TV mount guide, a different TV mount you have in mind?

 Either way, let me know by leaving a comment below right now.